ampproject/amphtml/builtins/amp-pixel.md

 ##### src (required)

-A simple URL to a remote endpoint.
+A simple URL to a remote endpoint that must be `https` protocol.

 ##### referrerpolicy (optional)